briancpark/mm/README.md

 For applications which require, e.g., very large array indices (greater than 2^31-1 elements), the 64-bit integer interface is required.
 This gives rise to _ilp64 appended to library names.
 This may also require -DMKL_ILP64 at the compilation stage.
 Check the Intel link line advisor for specific cases.

 ## COSMA and ScaLAPACK
 1. Make sure COSMA is compiled.
-COSMA has a miniapp that bencmarks both COSMA and ScaLAPACK.
+COSMA has a miniapp that benchmarks both COSMA and ScaLAPACK.
 Check the flags for usage.
 ```sh
 mpirun -np 4 ./build/miniapp/pxgemm_miniapp -m 10000 -n 10000 -k 10000 --block_a=100,100 --block_b=100,100 --block_c=100,100 --p_grid=2,2 --transpose=NN --type=double --algorithm=cosma
 ```